CMCE Lightning Elimination Protection units in Airports

 The Hidden Risk of Lightning Strikes

-Each year, thousands of facilities experience electrical failures, equipment damage, fires, and operational downtime due to lightning strikes.
-Critical industries such as mining, energy, construction, aviation, telecommunications, and data centres are especially vulnerable.
+Lightning is one of the most costly and underestimated business threats.
+Each year, thousands of facilities experience electrical failures, equipment damage, fires and operational downtime due to lightning strikes.
+Critical industries such as mining, energy, construction, aviation, telecommunications and data centres are especially vulnerable.
+These disruptions lead to lost productivity, safety risks and expensive repairs - all preventable with advanced CMCE lightning Suppression system.

 Why Lightning Protection Matters